AI is More Than a Buzzword [Threat Intelligence Edition]

 Keeping it resource-light

 The ability to powerfully filter big data becomes even more critical when you consider the severe resource shortage that is currently plaguing the cybersecurity industry.
-According to CSO Online, 51% of cybersecurity professionals are experiencing a skills shortage, and this percentage has been steadily growing since 23% of the segment reported the same thing in 2014.
+According to data, 51% of cybersecurity professionals are experiencing a skills shortage, and this percentage has been steadily growing since 23% of the segment reported the same thing in 2014.
 This is why CISOs and CIOs often get overwhelmed with unfiltered threat intelligence feeds which spew forth hundreds of alerts each day, requiring significant human processing to be made sense of.
 CISOs and CIOs simply don’t have time for noisy feeds, and quickly become frustrated with them as a result.

 Extracting meaning from big data